brycenicholls/ost-tf-haproxy/README.md

 ### Summary
 The script will create
 - A network
-- ports for static IP addresses
+- Ports for static IP addresses
 - A security group
 - 5 centos instances
   - 1 for the haproxy server